mod-posh/yaml2doc/CONTRIBUTING.md

 If you have any questions or feedback about contributing, open an issue for discussion.

-Thank you for your contributions, and we look forward to your participation in making [Your Project Name] better!
+Thank you for your contributions, and we look forward to your participation in making Yaml2Doc better!